 Credit card debt grows as cardholders spend more than they can afford or want to pay off each month.
 Leftover balances are charged interest each month according to your Annual Percentage Rate (APR).

-APR is an annual interest rate, but it’s divided by the number of days in a year and applied to your average daily balance.
-This is then multiplied by the number of days in your monthly billing cycle.
+APR is an annual interest rate, but it’s divided by the number of days in a year and applied to your average daily balance, then multiplied by the number of days in your monthly billing cycle.

 Your lender expects a minimum monthly payment that’s either a fixed rate or a percentage of your remaining balance.
-Minimum monthly payments often barely cover interest charges.
+However, minimum monthly payments often barely cover interest charges.
 So if you want to get out of debt, you’ll need to pay much more than the minimum balance.

 How Can I Reduce Credit Card Debt?

-The best way to reduce a current debt balance is to increase your monthly payments.
-This helps pay off more of your balance instead of just covering interest, and reduces the interest you pay each month, too.
+The best way to reduce your current debt balance is to increase your monthly payments.
+This helps pay off more of your balance instead of just covering interest and also reduces the interest you pay each month.

-Credit cards have a bad reputation, but there are plenty of benefits for consumers of all ages who use them responsibly.
-The average credit card debt has decreased over the last few years, giving individuals and families the freedom to save more and stress less.
+Credit cards may have a bad reputation for some, but there are plenty of benefits for consumers of all ages who use them responsibly.